codexer-25aditi/EPICS_weatherAnalysis/README.md

-# How to use the project
+# How to use the project?

 - Clone
 - Install dependencies (npm i)